LokimuKH19/DRQI/README.md

 ## Residuals and Error Measures

-Throughout this project, all residuals and error metrics are computed using the standard **\( L^2 \)** norm unless otherwise specified.
+Throughout this project, all residuals and error metrics are computed using the standard $L^2$ norm unless otherwise specified.
 That is:

 $$
 \| f \|_{L^2(\Omega)} = \left( \int_\Omega |f(x)|^2 \, dx \right)^{1/2}
 $$

-This norm provides a measure of the mean-squared difference over the domain \( \Omega \) and is commonly used in PDE-related numerical and learning-based methods.
+This norm provides a measure of the mean-squared difference over the domain $\Omega$ and is commonly used in PDE-related numerical and learning-based methods.
+(I mean, PINN...)

 ## 🔍 Features